spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

 - Use a self-consistent format when writing tests.
 Tests are usually formatted as functions or classes and usually live in files named `test_<what-is-tested>.py` in their own sub-directory named `tests` inside your repository (e.g. `repo-name/repo-name/tests/test_conversions.py`)

 How to run tests automatically as part of your CI builds:
 - You can set up your repository to automatically run all your tests every time you push a new commit to an open pull/merge request.
-In general, this is done by adding a command after your installation command that runs your tests (e.g. the command: `pytest`) to your CI file (either `travis.yml` or `Jenkinsfile`).
+In general, this is done by adding a command after your installation command that runs your tests (e.g. the command: `pytest`) to your CI file (either a GitHub Actions`YAML` file or `Jenkinsfile`).
-- To add a testing command to Travis CI, check out [Travis's testing documentation](https://blog.travis-ci.com/2019-08-07-extensive-python-testing-on-travis-ci)
+- To add a testing command to GitHub Actions CI, check out [the comprehensive GitHub Actions site](https://docs.github.com/en/actions/learn-github-actions) or specially for Python, check out [GitHub's Python testing documentation](https://docs.github.com/en/actions/guides/building-and-testing-python#testing-your-code)
 - To add a testing command to Jenkins CI, as per the STScI Style Guide's suggestion see the [Innerspace page on Jenkins](https://innerspace.stsci.edu/pages/viewpage.action?spaceKey=SSR&title=Users+Guide%3A+Running+Regression+Tests).
 In particular, scroll down to the section titled "Running Tests Using Jenkins".

 How to check test coverage (optional):